Ishaq Shahryar: Political career

 While working in solar energy, in 1994, Shahryar was named to the U.S. Presidential Mission on Sustainable Energy and Trade to India and has acted as an adviser to numerous trade and environmental groups in the United States and abroad.

-Alongside his achievements in the solar industry, Shahryar remained involved in the plight of Afghan immigrants and in the politics of Afghanistan.
+Alongside his achievements in the solar industry, Shahryar remained involved in mitigating the plight of Afghan immigrants and in the politics of Afghanistan.
 Shahryar brought over 60 members of his family to the United States after the Soviet invasion of Afghanistan in 1979 and was a patron to the entire Afghan community throughout his life.
-Shahryar also served as an advisor to the exiled Afghan King Zahir Shah, and was a delegate at the Bonn Conference of 2001 that established Afghanistan's post-invasion road map.
+Shahryar also served as an advisor to the exiled Afghan King Zahir Shah, and was a delegate at the Bonn Conference of 2001 that established Afghanistan's post-invasion roadmap.

 In 2002, Shahryar was appointed as the Afghan ambassador to the United States.
 He renounced U.S. citizenship and closed his companies in order to take up the position.
 It is widely accepted that he served as ambassador for free and used much of his personal fortune to not only work on the embassy, but also on many social and developmental projects inside Afghanistan.
 Shahryar hosted President Bush's first visit to an embassy in September 2002.
 Shahryar created important light and warmth in the renewed U.S.-Afghan relationship and acted as a figure of liberalism, modernization, and women's rights in Afghanistan.
 He was named Ambassador of the Year by the World Affairs Council in 2002.
-In 2003, Shahryar resigned due to corruption and major road blocks in the Afghan government, saying that " Karzai "has no vision–absolutely no vision, no quality for leadership."
+In 2003, Shahryar resigned due to corruption and major roadblocks in the Afghan government, saying that " Karzai "has no vision–absolutely no vision, no quality for leadership."

 Death

 Shahryar died on April 12, 2009, in Pacific Palisades, California.
 He left behind a wife, Hafizah, a son named Alexander Shahryar and a daughter named Jahan Shahryar.
-His memorial was held at the Hall of Liberty in Hollywood Hills, where over 1,000 guests celebrated his life.
+His memorial was held at the Hall of Liberty in Hollywood Hills.